Today we will be starting our Colour Synergy Series with the – winter color palette

 This week I will be explaining and illustrating more in depth how colour analysis works and how it can be applied to your current wardrobe and accessories, thus resulting in immediately reenergizing the current state of your image and style.
 However, before you read any further, please take a moment if you haven’t done so already to read my introductory article on Colour Analysis: How it Can Impact Your ROI.
 Once you have read that article return to this week’s article – the first of a 4-part series – on Colour Synergy as this will hopefully help you understand my logic and approach to colour analysis more clearly.
 It is my goal to hopefully clarify for you how colour analysis works and why it is important, in my opinion, to have your signature colour palette correctly applied to your personal brand, which includes your overall image and personal style.

 However, before I delve into our Colour Synergy series I would first like to address the perceived assumption that colour analysis does not necessarily work on or apply to women of color.
 Yes, it does.
-Although the birth of colour analysis was first theorized by Johannes Itten and Suzanne Caygill, and later recreated by color analysis pioneer Carole Jackson in the 1980s, and subsequent revisions and books followed in later years, was mostly targeted and marketed towards Caucasian women; the four basic colour seasons (i.e. Winter, Summer, Spring and Autumn) did not account for the varying shades that women of color possess; as such, women of color were pegged into two basic colour seasons that of Winter, mostly and Autumn.
+Although the birth of colour analysis was first theorized by Johannes Itten and Suzanne Caygill, and later recreated by color analysis pioneer Carole Jackson in the 1980s, and subsequent revisions and books followed in later years, was mostly targeted and marketed towards Caucasian women; the four basic colour seasons (i.e. Winter, Summer, Spring and Autumn) did not account for the varying shades that women of color possess; as such, women of color were pegged into two basic colour seasons that of the Winter color palette, mostly and Autumn color palette.
 However, with the newly revamped, colour season – 12 of them to be exact – expanded and now offers a more inclusive range of seasonal colour palettes that are diverse and accurately applicable to women of color who seek a better understanding of how colour plays an integral role in their image and style, as well as their personal brand.

 Important: You may not perfectly fit into one specific colour season.
 Interestingly, with the new seasonal colour system you may benefit from neighboring colours from a secondary palette known as your flow season or as I like to refer it as your back up season.
 However, for the purposes of our 4-part Colour Synergy Series this week I will only be focusing on the core, 4 season colour analysis palettes.

-By now, I am sure you are familiar with the 4 dominant colour seasons which colour analysis was founded upon – Winter, Summer, Spring and Autumn; today we will be reviewing the basic characteristics of the Winter season and how you can begin the process of elimination in discovering your dominant/home colour season.
+By now, I am sure you are familiar with the 4 dominant colour seasons which colour analysis was founded upon – Winter, Summer, Spring and Autumn; today we will be reviewing the basic characteristics of the Winter color palette and how you can begin the process of elimination in discovering your dominant/home colour season.

 The winter season is just as it sounds – cool, crisp, vivid colours – you would normally observe on a sunny, winter day.
 These are the classic colors that are commonly associated with the basic winter color palette.
 When one is classified as a Winter that simply means that you have visibly cool skin undertones and stronger contrast in your skin, hair and eyes that work well with vivid, jewel tone colours of the winter season.
-However, do keep in mind that there are 5 categories of the winter palette, which I will review more in depth in the companion article to this one at a later date.
+However, do keep in mind that there are 5 categories within the winter color palette, which I will review more in depth in the companion article to this one at a later date.
 But, for now all you need to be concerned with are the basic physical characteristics of an individual who has the cool undertones and other identifying characteristics of a winter lady of style

 Skin | Hair | Eyes